UnixCro/nuclear/README.md

 ## Community translations
-Nuclear has already been translated to several languages, and we're always looking for contributors who would like to add more.
-Below is a list of currently available languages, along with contributors who helped to translate Nuclear to that language.
+Nuclear has already been translated into many languages, but we are still looking for new contributors who want to add new languages or improve the quality of the content or something similar.
+Here is a list of currently available languages and their translators.

 | Language             | Contributor                                                                                                 |
 |:--------------------:|:-----------------------------------------------------------------------------------------------------------:|